OISF/suricata/doc/userguide/setting-up-ipsinline-for-linux.rst

   the other is direct and packets bigger then the MTU will be dropped by kernel.
 - Set different values of `cluster-id` on both interfaces to avoid conflict.
-- Any network card offloading creating bigger then physical layer datagram (like GRO, LRO, TSO) will result in dropped packets as transmit path can not handle them.
+- Any network card offloading creating bigger then physical layer datagram (like GRO, LRO, TSO) will result in dropped packets as the transmit path can not handle them.
 - Set `stream.inline` to `auto` or `yes` so Suricata switches to blocking mode.